OMSAS – Applicant Responsibilities and Requirements

 - Faxed documentation will not be accepted.

-- Submit your application and all supporting documentation before the deadlines.
+- Submit your application and all required documents by the deadlines.

-- OMSAS will forward supporting documentation received after the deadline to the applicable medical schools; however, OMSAS cannot guarantee that the medical schools will consider these documents.
+- OMSAS will forward required documentation received after the deadline to the applicable medical schools; however, OMSAS cannot guarantee that the medical schools will consider these documents.

 - Normally, unsolicited application materials and information will not be considered for admission purposes.